Effortless audio encoding in the browser with WebAssembly

 Install the necessary dependencies:

-npm install @ffmpeg/ffmpeg @ffmpeg/core
+npm install @ffmpeg/ffmpeg@0.12.15 @ffmpeg/util

 Development server setup

-Since we're using modules and WASM files, you'll need a proper development server.
+Since we're using modules and Wasm files, you'll need a proper development server.
 Create a simple server using Express:

 npm install express